Camden County Dinosaur spacer Pomona Hall

 Maritime engineering pioneer

 The company was started by industrial magnate Henry G. Morse, backed by financial barons Andrew Mellon and Henry Frick.
-Morse pioneered the concept of a shipbuilding yard organized around the same production techniques -- on a gigantic scale -- used by earlier industrial visionaries to mass produce mechanical items like watches, rifles, and railroad locomotives.
+Morse pioneered the concept of a shipbuilding yard organized around the same mass production techniques -- on a gigantic scale -- used by earlier industrial visionaries to manufacture mechanical items like watches, rifles, and railroad locomotives.

 By the late 1930s, as war exploded across Europe and tensions increased between the U.S. and Japan, New York Ship had become one of the pre-eminent centers for the construction of battleships, aircraft carriers, seaplane tenders, battle cruisers, patrol boats, destroyers and specialized military landing craft.
 During the global conflict, the ships of Camden played crucial roles in naval battles ranging from the invasions of northern Africa and Normandy to the liberation of Philippines and conquest Iwo Jima.